Why are we a campaigning organisation?

-Ambitious about Autism is determined to improve the lives of children and young people with autism.
-This means we welcome the opportunity to work with the Government and politicians in order to ensure that they have the information they need to make informed decisions.
+Ambitious about Autism is determined to improve the lives of autistic children and young people.
+This means we welcome the opportunity to work with the Government and politicians so that they have the information they need to make informed decisions.

-We regularly meet with Parliamentarians from all parties and with Civil Servants from government departments to advocate around issues children, young people and families have told us matter to them.
+We regularly meet with Parliamentarians from all parties and with Civil Servants from government departments to advocate about issues children, young people and families have told us matter to them.

 Ambitious about Autism does not endorse or support any one political party.
-Instead we work across government to explain the impact of policies on children and young people with autism, and to encourage them to commit to the changes that will make the biggest possible difference to their lives.
+Instead, we work across the government to explain the impact of policies on children and young people with autism and to encourage them to commit to the changes that will make the biggest possible positive difference to their lives.